aws/aws-auto-scaling-custom-resource/README.md

 ## 5. Test the API Gateway Integration

 The next step is to verify that the API in API Gateway is integrated with your application.
-The [Postman](https://www.getpostman.com/) app is a convenient testing tool for verifying this because it provides fields for adding your signing information to an HTTPS request.
+The [Postman](https://www.getpostman.com/) app is a convenient testing tool because it provides fields for adding your [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing information to an HTTPS request.

 Follow the instructions in [Use Postman to Call an API](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-use-postman-to-call-api.html) to send a test request in Postman.
 If you want, you can convert the response to CURL using the code snippet generator to view the headers and body.